decheine/complete-compendium/README.md

 Most straightforward method with the least hassle.
 Run all these in the project directory.

-To run the data extraction process,
+The data extraction process consists of the following commands:

 1. Build the docker image